Trump Signs Proclamation Restricting H-1B Entry. Read More.

 Project Firewall Targets H-1B Abuse

-On September 19, 2025, the Department of Labor cracked down on H-1B program abuse by launching new enforcement actions under Project Firewall—the same day the proclamation was signed.
+On September 19, 2025, the Department of Labor launched new enforcement actions under Project Firewall to crack down on H-1B program abuse—the same day the proclamation was signed.

 Don’t Miss an Update